Wahoo KICKR Bike vs. Bike PRO vs. Bike SHIFT: How They Even Differ?

 Introducing Wahoo KICKR MOVE & KICKR BIKE SHIFT

-The biggest difference between KICKR Bike and Shift is that the KICKR Bike can also tilt.
-This tilt is controllable via buttons on the hoods or via the 3rd party apps.
+The most significant difference between the KICKR Bike and PRO vs. Shift is that the Shift can’t tilt.
+This tilt on the KICKR Bike and PRO is controllable via buttons on the hoods or third-party apps.

 Detail on the Wahoo KICKR Bike top hood buttons.